dvode Subroutine

 tcrit = rwork(1)

-if ( (me%dat%tn-tcrit)*me%dat%h>zero ) goto 1200
+if ( (me%dat%tn-tcrit)*me%dat%h>zero ) then

 case default